Night Raiders (2021 film): Production

 The film, a coproduction of companies from Canada and New Zealand, is executive produced by Taika Waititi.
-Goulet has described the film as inspired in part by Alfonso Cuarón's 2006 film Children of Men, as well as by the military response to the Dakota Access Pipeline protests on the Standing Rock Indian Reservation in 2016; in addition, the film functions in part as an allegory for the Indian residential school system.
+Goulet has described the film as inspired in part by Alfonso Cuarón's 2006 film Children of Men, as well as by the military response to the Dakota Access Pipeline protests on the Standing Rock Sioux Reservation in 2016; in addition, the film functions in part as an allegory for the Indian residential school system.

 The film was shot in the Toronto area in 2019.
 It was originally slated for commercial release in 2020, but was postponed to 2021 following production delays caused by the COVID-19 pandemic.

 Release

 On February 10, 2021, Berlinale announced that the film would have its worldwide premiere at the 71st Berlin International Film Festival in the Panorama section, in March 2021.
-It had its Canadian premiere at the 2021 Toronto International Film Festival, and is scheduled to screen as the opening film of the 2021 ImagineNATIVE Film and Media Arts Festival.
+It had its Canadian premiere at the 2021 Toronto International Film Festival, and screened as the opening film of the 2021 ImagineNATIVE Film and Media Arts Festival.

 It premiered commercially in October 2021, with the widest opening of any film by an indigenous director in Canadian film history.
 It was later released on TVOD platform in 2022.

 Reception

 The film was mostly well-received by critics, who praised its cast and storytelling.
 However, the film was also criticized for its reliance on tropes of YA fiction.
-On the review aggregator website Rotten Tomatoes, the film has an 83% approval rating, based on 48 reviews, with an average rating of 7.1/10.
+On the review aggregator website Rotten Tomatoes, the film has an 82% approval rating, based on 51 reviews, with an average rating of 7/10.
 The website's consensus reads, "Night Raiders strikes grim parallels between its dystopian setting and the present, offering a disturbing reminder that the horrors of the past are often very much still with us."

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2021.